wp-plugins/seo-data-transporter/readme.txt

 It's relatively stable, but is still in beta.
 Be sure to make a proper database backup before converting.

+== Screenshots ==
+1. The SEO Data Transporter UI, including the dropdown with all the supported platforms

 == Changelog ==

 = 0.9 =